Ellen's Kitchen HomePage

 Melissa Oficinalis L.

-Lemon Balm has a somewhat shaggy appearance with tiny white flowers, as vigorous as a courteous mint, making a tea that tastes like a spring afternoon.
-Loved by bees, moderately resistant to snails, hardy perennial which loves sun and tolerates dryness.
+Lemon Balm has a somewhat shaggy appearance with tiny white flowers, is as vigorous as a courteous mint, and makes a tea that tastes like a spring afternoon.
+Loved by bees, moderately resistant to snails, this hardy perennial loves sun and tolerates dryness.
 Lemon Balm will survive neglect, but does best in hot areas of the country when given 4 to 6 hours direct sun with afternoon shade and an occasional watering.

 Nicknamed "Heart's Ease", old timey uses for this tea included uneasy stomachs, nervous headache and neuralgia, and in combination with valerian for insomnia.
 Culpeper's Herbal says "[Lemon Balm] causeth the mind and heart to be Merry...and driveth away all troublesome cares."